Tools In

 How does the color extraction work?

-The tool samples pixels across the image, groups similar colors into buckets, and returns the most frequently occurring colors.
-This color quantization approach identifies the true dominant colors rather than random samples.
+The tool samples pixels across the image, groups similar colors together, and returns the ones that appear most frequently.
+This gives you the true dominant colors of the image rather than random pixel samples.

 How many colors can I extract?

-You can extract between 2 and 24 colors using the slider.
-The default is 12, which works well for most images.
-Use fewer for simple graphics and more for detailed photographs.
+Anywhere from 2 to 24, using the slider.
+The default of 12 works well for most images.
+Use fewer for logos and simple graphics, or more for detailed photographs with rich color gradients.

 Can I paste images from my clipboard?